Ewelina Hańska: Later years and death

 Despite her obligations, Hańska was a beautiful unmarried woman of means living in Paris.
 The writer Jules Amédée Barbey d'Aurevilly described her this way: "Her beauty was imposing and noble, somewhat massive, a little fleshy, but even in stoutness she retained a very lively charm which was spiced with a delightful foreign accent and a striking hint of sensuality."
 As she began sorting through Balzac's papers, she called on his friend, Champfleury, for assistance.
 As they worked one evening, he complained of a headache.
 "I'll make it go away," she said, and began massaging his forehead.
 As he wrote later: "There are certain magnetic effluvia, in such situations, of which the effect is that the matter does not stop there."
-Her affair with the man twenty years her junior was brief, but it provided a tremendous release to Hańska, who had spent decades with older men in various states of ill health.
+Her affair with the man 20 years her junior was brief, but it provided a tremendous release to Hańska, who had spent decades with older men in various states of ill health.
 She began partaking of the social life around her.
 "The night before last I laughed as I have never done before," she wrote in 1851.
 "Oh, how wonderful it is not to know anyone or have to worry about anyone, to have one's independence, liberty on the mountain-tops, and to be in Paris!"

 Champfleury was intimidated by her vitality and jealousy, and removed himself from her life.
 On his recommendation, she turned creative control of Balzac's unfinished novels Le Député d'Arcis and Les Petits Bourgeois to another writer, Charles Rabou.
 Rabou added extensively to them and published both books in 1854.
 To soothe the publisher, Hańska falsely claimed that Balzac had chosen Rabou as his literary successor.

 Hańska met the painter Jean Gigoux when she hired him in 1851 to paint Anna's portrait.
 They began a relationship that lasted many years, but never married.
-Over the next thirty years, Hańska and particularly her spend-thrift daughter spent the remainder of their fortune on fine clothing and jewelry.
-Jerzy, meanwhile, succumbed to mental disorders and died in 1881, leaving behind a trail of debts.
+Over the next 30 years, Hańska and particularly her spend-thrift daughter spent the remainder of their fortune on fine clothing and jewelry.
+Jerzy, her son-in-law, meanwhile, succumbed to mental disorders and died in 1881, leaving behind a trail of debts.
 Hańska was forced to sell the house, but was allowed to continue living there.
 She died on 11 April 1882 and was buried in Balzac's grave at Père Lachaise Cemetery.